JiangHanchen-NUS/Renforcement-Learning-Notes/Chapter6/Chapter6.md

 ​	(c) is a general condition.

 9. If the estimate w<sub>k</sub> is far from the solution w<sup>*</sup>, then it converges fast.
 By contrast, it behaves more randomly and slow when they are close.

+10. For convex function, the line segment connecting any two points on the function graph always lies above the graph.
+Its sufficient condition is the second derivative of the function is always greater than or equal to 0.